 The death of a loved one is so life-changing and painful that we often struggle to fully accept deep in our hearts that the death of our loved one is actual.
 ‘Imagining’ that our loved one is still alive appears to give us time to get used to the idea.

 The intellectual side of accepting our loved one’s death is a lot less complicated than our emotional side.
-Our head believes that our loved one has died, but our heart still struggles with this reality.
+Our head believes that our loved one has died, but our hearts still struggle with this reality.

 This constant switch between our head and heart triggers shock and numbness.
 It is one reason we find ourselves exhausted in the days and weeks after the death of our loved ones.

 Shock and numbness are a self-defence mechanism that protects our emotions from the enormity of what has happened, allowing us to cope immediately after learning about the death of our loved one.